 There has been a huge increase in interest in defined benefit (aka Final Salary) pension scheme transfer values since new pension freedoms legislation was introduced by Chancellor George Osbourne in 2015.
-According to the FCA, 49,456 people were provided with a recommendation to transfer or convert their defined benefit pension between October 2018 and March 2020 alone¹.
+According to the FCA, 34,053 people were provided with a recommendation to transfer or convert their defined benefit pension between April 2020 and September 2021 alone.¹.

 The Financial Times previously reported “cash lump sums offered to individuals looking to give up generous final salary pensions have jumped to records highs.”
 According to the insurance company Royal London, six million people with defined benefit pensions have seen their transfer values increase significantly.
 The insurer suggests some members are being offered "eye-watering" sums, often tens of thousands of pounds more than several years ago.
 For an individual with a pension income worth £20,000, it is not uncommon to be offered 30 times that amount, in other words, £600,000 in cash.

-Royal London’s survey of more than 800 financial advisers found growth of more than 50% in the volume of transfers out of defined benefit pensions taking place in the last year, with the most common transfer value lying in the £250,000 - £500,000 range.
+A Royal London survey of more than 800 financial advisers found growth of more than 50% in the volume of transfers out of defined benefit pensions taking place in 2017, with the most common transfer value lying in the £250,000 - £500,000 range.
 The vast majority of clients transferring were in their 50s, and the typical cash sum offered is between 25 and 30 times the value of the annual pension given up.

 So why are so many people transferring out of these schemes that offer a guaranteed payment for life?
 The answer is twofold: Transfer values for defined benefit schemes have been at inflated levels recently and secondly, the recently introduced pension freedoms that provide for vastly improved flexibility in how a pension can be taken applies to Defined Contribution (DC schemes) only.